MANAGEMENT DISCUSSION AND ANALYSIS

 There have been no material changes and commitments if any affecting the financialposition of the Company which had occurred between the end of the financial year of theCompany to which the financial statements relate and the date of the report.

-EXTRACT OF ANNUAL RETURN
+EXTRACT OF ANNUAL RETURN:

-The details forming part of the extract of the Annual Return as on 31stMarch 2016 in Form MGT-9 is annexed herewith as "Annexure 7".
+The details forming part of the extract of the Annual Return as on 31stMarch 2016 in Form MGT-9 is annexed here with as 'Annexure-7'.

-DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013
+DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013:

-The Company has in place an Anti Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal) Act 2013 under the guidance of Smt.
+The Company has placed an Anti-Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal) Act 2013 under the guidance of Smt.
 Uma Prajesh Kumar Halen.
 InternalComplaints Committee (ICC) has been set up to redress complaints received regarding sexualharassment.
 All employees (permanent contractual temporary trainees) are covered underthis policy.
 Further no complaint was received during the year under review.

-Your Directors thank the various Central and State Government DepartmentsOrganizationsand Agencies for the continued help and co-operation.
+The Directors thank the various Central and State Government DepartmentsOrganizationsand Agencies for the continued guidance and co-operation.
 The Directorsgratefully acknowledge all stakeholders of the Company viz. customers all the employeesmembers vendors banks and other business partners for their excellent support receivedduring theyear.